When you get a plan in place, it can help lift some of the uncertainty and stress ahead.

 How Can It Help?

 Hospice manages every aspect of end-stage COPD.
 Doctors, nurses, and other members of your team can help you in many ways.
 Exactly what you’ll need and for how long isn’t always to predict, and your care would be based on what you need.
 But some common things that hospice can help with include:

 - Make an emergency plan for when you can’t breathe

 - Guide you through power of attorney, living will, and other legal and medical documents

 - Manage pain and other symptoms.
-Pain management may include medication and things how to help someone who’s in hospice feel more comfortable while seated or lying down.
+Pain management may include medication to help someone who’s in hospice feel more comfortable while seated or lying down.

 - Oversee all equipment, supplies, and medications, including oxygen